-The problem isn't the music's high volume, but the use of a subwoofer, the high volume of the bass, volume which is required for people to hear its very low frequencies, and the fact that the walls filter out the high frequencies, reduce the medium ones, and let pass the very low ones with virtually no influence.
+The second most important reason is the use of a subwoofer, the high volume of the bass, volume which is required for people to hear its very low frequencies, and the fact that the walls filter out the high frequencies, reduce the medium ones, and let pass the very low ones with virtually no influence.

 Why is bass felt whereas "normal" sound heard?
 Because:

 The long-term physiological effects of bass include high blood pressure, heart fluttering (which feels like a butterfly's touch), stomach and esophagus burning sensations.

 If you ever feel the need to ask a neighbor to turn the music down, instead, ask them to not use the subwoofer, at least when they listen to music for a long time.
 The problem is that most subwoofers which come with satellite speakers can't be turned off independently from the satellites, so they should turn the subwoofer's volume to the minimum, but this might not be effective because subwoofers have a quite significant minimum volume.